panoply/vscode-liquid/readme.md

 You can generate a `.liquidrc` file using the **Liquid: Generate .liquidrc (defaults)** command from the vscode command palette.
 If you prefer a more refined output then you can generate a file with **recommended** rules.
 The recommended rules are best suited to Shopify projects and were helped determined by several talented developers who frequent the [Shopify Developers](https://discord.com/channels/597504637167468564) discord server.

 Below is the **default** rules.
-It is important to note that if the `liquid.format.*` user/workspace setting contains rules it will be merged with these defaults when the file is generated.
+It is important to note that if the `liquid.format.rules` user/workspace setting contains rules it will be merged with these defaults when the file is generated.

 ```jsonc
 {